 If Puig wants to reach the offensive heights of his early career, he can’t do it the same way.
 His success in 2013-14 was buoyed by inflated BABIPs that he hasn’t been able to match since.
 Those BABIPs came with ground ball rates greater than 50%, low line drive rates, lots of popups, and good but not great speed.
 Maybe he can be a great hitter again, but he’s going to need to learn some lessons from his past.

 Puig’s been a big popup hitter at times.
 He had the fourth highest infield fly ball rate in 2016 (minimum 100 PA).
 That isn’t good.
 He’s 29th right now, but he’s popping up almost as much as 2016.
-In 2017 he dropped it from 22.8 to 15.3%, which is still high but better.
-Let’s compare Puig’s fly-ball launch angle data for those two seasons:
+In 2017 he dropped it from 22.8 to 15.3%, which is still high, but better.
+Let’s compare Puig’s fly-ball launch angle data for those two seasons with a couple of nifty graphics from Baseball Savant:

 The difference is pretty apparent.
 He located a lot more balls in that 20-30 degree range last year, while he had many more balls over 60 degrees in 2016.